junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 BACK TO SCENE

-AI (V.O.): (in French, with English subtitle) Le risque de diabète entre en conflit avec votre calendrier de promotion.
+AI (V.O.): (in French; subtitled) Le risque de diabète entre en conflit avec votre calendrier de promotion.
 Commande annulée.
 CV mis à jour et envoyé dans un e-mail groupé aux entreprises ciblées.
 Les retours sont positifs.
 Je peux également fournir un plan de repas adapté aux futurs entretiens.
 Voulez-vous planifier votre prochain repas ou recevoir des conseils d’entretien?

 SUBTITLE: Diabetes risk conflicts with promotion timeline.
 Order cancelled.
 Resume updated, and sent out in group email for company applications.
 The results are positive.
 I can also provide a meal plan for upcoming interviews, would you like to schedule next meal or receive interview advice?

 The customer blinks, startled.
 His phone buzzes, he checks it.
 Overlays the screen content on top of the scene: resume status notification, demanding texts from his boss, reach-out message from recruiters, interview confirm email, onsite invites email, all kinds of notifications.

 The customer looks toward the Eiffel Tower in silent disbelief.
 His life's just ruined -- or saved, who knows.

+#### C) Tokyo reman shop

 > Customer stares blankly at the screen (in a Tokyo roman shop, with cherry blossom and Japanese style sceneries outside window).
 AI (in Japanese): "You're thinking of your ex.
 Her number is deleted from your contact list.
 And the phone numbers for the young ladies over there are added.
 Initial greeting messages and invites for them to come over your house this weekend are sent.
 New orders of king-size beds and matching luxurious sofa are placed for leaving good impression and providing more potential opportunities.
 Orders completed with your credit card on record.
 I think soup would be good for tonight.
 Would you like to continue ordering or receive activity suggestion for tonight?"
 (Customer's in humble-looking clothes)